 An unforeseen, far-reaching and truly global crisis like the Covid-19 pandemic will almost certainly leave its mark on every aspect of our lives and the global economy for many years to come.
-Immediately, we are seeing the crisis most severely affecting public health and health care services.
+Immediately, we are seeing the crisis most severely affect public health and health care services.
 However, like most industries and business areas, litigation finance will also see a substantial shift in demand patterns as a consequence of Covid-19.

 The need for courts, lawyers and their clients to adapt to virus containment strategies has already caused fundamental changes in the field of dispute resolution.
 On a procedural level, the virus has caused delays in the justice system, and courts have begun suspending proceedings, holding remote hearings or hearing urgent cases only.
 This will likely create a substantial backlog of cases.
 Additionally, complex legal questions have already been raised by the widespread disruptions, containment and social distancing rules.